Best Soundproof Foam Panels for Better Acoustics

 The very first thing you want to do is to make a plan and figure out how you want to arrange these panels.
 If you just start throwing them on the wall, you might end up having to redo the entire thing.
 Do your measurements and figure out exactly how to arrange the panels for the optimal results.
 I would recommend using a notebook to draw a “map” of your wall.
 Of course, you can always draw on the wall itself and follow your own instructions.

-• Step 2: Glue the Panels to Cardboard
+• Step 2: Glue your acoustic foam to a cardboard

 If you spray adhesive to the panels and stick them to the wall, removing them will be a hellish experience.
 The adhesive will take chunks of the wall off, and your foam will be ruined.
 Instead, you can take a cardboard panel and mount the panels on it.
 Then, after letting the adhesive dry, you can cut the excess material off.